Skip to main content

 When must employers remit PAYE?

-Employers must remit PAYE deductions to FIRS by the 10th of the following month.
+Employers must remit PAYE deductions to the relevant State IRS (or NRS for FCT) by the 10th of the following month.
 For example, January salaries' PAYE must be remitted by February 10th.
 Late remittance attracts 10% penalty plus interest.

 Can employees claim additional deductions beyond PAYE?